jnaddeo/mdi-workshop/README.md

 ## Set up on local machine

+To properly train ML models we will need to allow them to run for hours.
+While goolge colab is great for inpsecting the data, it will time out before training a proper model.
+The following directions are a quick start to enable you to train models on your personal computer.

 1. Clone this repo to your desktop
 2. Download [Anaconda](https://www.anaconda.com/)
 3. Download [VS Code](https://code.visualstudio.com/)